bitovi/react-to-web-component/packages/legacy/README.md

 # React to Web Component

-`@r2wc/react-to-web-component` converts [React](https://reactjs.org/) components to [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!
+`react-to-webcomponent` converts [React](https://reactjs.org/) components to [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!
 It lets you share React components as native elements that **don't** require mounted being through React.
 The custom element acts as a wrapper for the underlying React component.
 Use these custom elements with any project that uses HTML even in any framework (vue, svelte, angular, ember, canjs) the same way you would use standard HTML elements.

-`@r2wc/react-to-web-component`:
+`react-to-webcomponent`:

 - Works in all modern browsers.
 (Edge needs a [customElements polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/custom-elements)).
 - Is `1.11KB` minified and gzipped.